saros-project/saros/docs/contribute/deprecated/html-gui.md

 `ui.frontend/html` and run `npm run build`.
-Alternatively it is also possible to run `npm run watch`, which builds the application once and then listens to any future changes and automatically rebuilds everytime.
+Alternatively it is also possible to run `npm run watch`, which builds the application once and then listens to any future changes and automatically rebuilds every time.

 ### Run the HTML-GUI

-* Perform the IDE specific setup steps as descibed above.
+* Perform the IDE specific setup steps as described above.
 * Install javascript dependencies and build the pages as described above.
 * Start an intellij/eclipse test instance and search for the saros html view.